 When you are born somewhere around the ’80s and ’90s, you know that much of the succeeding years was big on gaming.
-While the concept of video game as a form of entertainment has been ongoing since many years prior, it is around this time when the landscape of the industry began taking on different shape.
+While the concept of video games as a form of entertainment has been ongoing for many years, it is around this time when the landscape of the industry began taking on a different shape.

-After all, as early as around the ‘70s, the very first gaming handheld device was introduced into the market which subsequently gave rise to other gaming consoles of its kind, notably the “Game Boy” series.
-But it was not until 1989 when this commercially-successful product was conceived and released for consumers.
+After all, as early as around the ‘70s, the very first gaming handheld device was introduced into the market, which subsequently gave rise to other gaming consoles of its kind, notably the “Game Boy” series.
+But it was not until 1989 when this commercially-successful product was conceived and released to consumers.

 Since then, later models were developed in a line-up that is “Game Boy” which brought forth significant changes and upgrade per installment, namely the Game Boy Color and the Game Boy Advance.

-But who in the ‘90s forward will not remember Game Boy’s exclusive titles which in part gave the platforms popularity as handheld platforms such as the Pokémon, Super Mario, The Legend of Zelda, Metroid, etc. The consoles themselves are mostly sought after due to these titles alone.
+But who in the ‘90s would not remember Game Boy’s exclusive titles which in part gave the platforms popularity as handheld platforms such as the Pokémon, Super Mario, The Legend of Zelda, Metroid, etc. The consoles themselves are mostly sought after due to these titles alone.

 Yet, for consoles which are now considered classic and vintage, the Game Boy series of handheld gaming products nowadays are quite rare, and if available, may come at a hefty sum from the collector’s market.